creviceapp/creviceapp.github.io/appendix_2_.md

 ### The difference between KeyA and KeyB

-It may be seemed strange that an event but a button be treated as a key, but a counterpart of up event of wheel button is not any of the other events which belongs to it.
+It may be seemed strange that an event be treated as a key, but a counterpart of up event of wheel button is not any of the other events which belongs to it.
 The counterpart of the up event is itself; you can think that it to be compressed.
 If there is no need to distinguish `PressEvent` and `ReleaseEvent` of a **KeyA**, do not you think that it can be compressed into a **KeyB**?

 ```wavedrom
 {